pnp/powerplatform-prompts/prompts/ai-builder/smart-goal-setting/README.md

-# Research Summary
+# Smart Goal Setting

 ## Description

-This prompt helps with summarizing research findings for easy digestion
+This prompt helps define and track professional or personal goals

 ## Prompt

-Summarize the key findings of the following research paper for a non-expert audience [text]
+Develop a SMART goal-setting framework based on these long-term objectives and desired outcomes [text]

 ### Supported Language(s)